 Body Piercing means puncturing or penetrating the skin of a client with presterilized single-use needles and the insertion of presterilized jewelry or other adornment into the opening.
 This definition excludes piercing of the earlobe with a presterilized single-use stud-and-clasp system manufactured exclusively for ear-piercing.

+Braiding means the cutting of strips of skin of a person; which strips are then to be intertwined with one another and placed onto such person so as to cause or allow the incised and interwoven strips of skin to heal in such intertwined condition.

 Branding means inducing a pattern of scar tissue by use of a heated material (usually metal) to the skin, making a serious burn, which eventually becomes a scar.

 Client means a member of the public who requests a body art procedure at a body art establishment.

 Contaminated Waste means waste as defined in 105 CMR 480.000: Storage and Disposal of Infectious or Physically Dangerous Medical or Biological Waste, State Sanitary Code, Chapter VIII.

+Cosmetic Tattooing means a tattoo, whether permanent, semipermanent, or temporary, by someone other than a licensed physician, which includes but is not limited to the application of ink to the eyebrows, eyelids, lips and other parts of the body.
+This term includes any procedures whether referred to as, but not limited to, permanent makeup, microdermapigmentation, micropigment implantation, microblading, micro-needling with the use of pigment, dermagraphics, permanent cosmetics, or any other similar procedures and for the purpose of this Code has the same meaning as “tattoo”.

 Department means the Department of Public Health or its authorized representatives.